Take a trip Naples

 • Piazza del Plebiscito

-Palazzo Salerno, dating back to the 18th century, was built on the remains of an ancient convent.
+– The Palazzo Salerno, dating from the 18th century, stands on the site of a former convent.

-Palazzo della Foresteria, built in the 19th century to accommodate the city’s distinguished guests, now serves as the prefecture.
+– The Palazzo della Foresteria, built in the 19th century to host the city’s prestigious guests, now houses the prefecture.

-Basilica of San Francesco di Paola, modeled after the Pantheon in Rome.
+– The Basilica of San Francesco di Paola, with its columned façade reminiscent of the Pantheon in Rome, impresses with its austere beauty.

 • Galleria Umberto I